invokermain/spacesim/docs/MarketSimulationThoughts.md

 ### Direct Modelling

-In this approach the market can track supply and demand on a market and calculate a market price for a given commodity (note, this is the current approach taken).
+In this approach the market tracks supply and demand on a market and artificially calculates a market price for a given commodity.
+This is the current approach taken by the game as this approach seems simpler.
-This approach seems simpler as there are no Buy Orders or Sell Orders.
-However some aspects of the simulation become less obvious.

-For example, if a Trader were to sell commodities in a Market, who do they sell to?
-Does the Market have its own storage and wealth?
+This approach requires that:
+- Commodities have a fixed global base price.
+- Markets have their own (practically infinite) commodity storage.

+The simplest way to implement this is:
+- Producers produce for the Market at their specified rate.
+- Consumers consume from the Market at their specified rate.
+- Producers and Consumers have no Wealth.

+This approach runs the risk of not seeming organic/reactive to the player.
+This could either be mitigated by migrating to a more organic approach (see below), or by complicating the modeling.

+For example, imagine if a planet produced commodity X, but nothing in the system consumed it.
+In the simplest implementation that commodity would keep stockpiling, and the price would approach zero.
+Supply does not drive demand at all, and vice versa.

 ## Organic Modelling